drand/website/docs/operator/deploy.md

 # Deployment guide

 This document explains the workflow to have a working group of drand nodes generate randomness.
-There are three main sections to this guide:
+There are four sections to this guide:

 1. Generate the long-term key pairs and the group file.
 1. Start the daemons.